All roads lead to Rome…

 That’s why the ERP-first insight is crucial.
 If you’ve already invested in SAP as your ERP system, a great deal of the value offered by other approaches simply isn’t relevant.
 In fact, with your business data living in a healthy, vibrant SAP system, you don’t need to duplicate those business rules in auxiliary systems.

 Corevist clients know this.
 Jane Mascia, Sr. Bus.
 Systems Analyst at LORD Corporation, put it this way.
 “Our motto is, if you can do it in SAP, that’s where it should stay.
 We wanted our [ecommerce] website to be a reflection of our SAP system, not a recreation of it.”
-That’s why LORD Corporation chose Corevist Commerce—because we build up from SAP rather than rebuilding SAP.
+That’s why LORD Corporation chose the Corevist Platform—because we build up from SAP rather than rebuilding SAP.